lightning/bolts/05-onchain.md

 # Unilateral Close Handling: Our Own Commitment Transaction

-There are two unilateral cases to consider: in this case, a node sees its own *commitment transaction*.
+There are two unilateral cases to consider: in this case, a node sees *its own* commitment transaction.

-Our own commitment transaction *resolves* the funding transaction output.
+*Our own* commitment transaction *resolves* the funding transaction output.

 A node can't claim funds from the outputs of its own unilateral close until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by